INSTANT GLUE SUPREME: See Some of the Good Stuff in Action

 A Truly Super, Super-Glue

 The glue I have is from a company called Starbond.
-I’d never heard of them before until about five or six years ago.
+I’d never heard of them until about five or six years ago.
 Their self-announced claim to fame is that they sell the freshest cyanoacrylate instant adhesives in the world.
 Now, freshness is important because cyanoacrylate does have a fairly short shelf life.
-I mean it can last for years, but it’s not going to last forever on the shelf.
+I mean it can last for months, but it’s not going to last forever on the shelf.

-So I gave this product a whirl on my broken sharpener, but not just the glue on its own.
-I needed an adhesive that was fairly instant.
-And while this stuff is called an instant adhesive, you’d think it would be more instant than it is.
-But left on its own, no cyanoacrylate is entirely instant.
-No instant glues are.
-It can take 5 or 10 minutes for thick cyanoacryate to harden.
-And that’s a long time when you’re holding a part that’s impossible to clamp yet needs to be aligned just so and kept from moving.
-That’s why I used some of the Starbond accelerator.
 It’s a spray and it causes cyanoacrylate glues to truly harden more or less instantly.
 It’s got acetone in it.
 You can smell it.
 There’s other things in it, too, I’m sure, but it evaporates away, so it doesn’t really affect things.
 I used this medium viscosity Starbond on one side of the repair, then I sprayed some of the accelerator onto the other side.
 In a couple of seconds the joint was strong.
 Didn’t seem quite as strong as I wanted, though, so I added more glue followed by more accelerator, several times around the repair area.
 The result is an excellent fix that has stood up to regular use just fine.
 I’ve used cyanoacrylate instant glues ever since I was a teenager, so I’m well familiar with them.
 But what I’m really impressed with here is the different viscosities and colours in the Starbond line and how well they work.
 This is the best kind of glue of its kind.

 Satisfying Repairs